BasilKaragiannis/eddie-arc42/1-introduction-and-goals/README.md

 There are 2 prime business goals:
 1. At the moment, an energy consumer can make use of services (e.g., visualizations, predictions) offered by their energy provider.
 To do this, one can log in to the website of their energy provider and access the available services.
 The EDDIE framework aims at allowing consumers to access the services of any energy provider in the same or a different country.
 This will allow all energy providers to work and compete in a common energy market.
-1. The EDDIE framework aims at allowing anyone (e.g., individuals, organizations or research groups) with appropriate permission from consumers to access and process energy data in order to generate value in a commercial or non-commercial context, e.g., by developing novel services.
+1. The second goal of the EDDIE framework is to enable energy consumers to use services that are provided not only by the energy provider but by any eligible party.
+An eligible party can be anyone, e.g., individuals, organizations or research groups, with appropriate permission from consumers to access and process their energy data in order to generate value in a commercial or non-commercial context, e.g., by developing novel services.

 ## Essential Features